 Do it Anyway

-The other night I was out running hills at a local park.
+The other night I was running hills at a local park.
 As I finished one of my last sprints, a passerby walked over and jokingly said, “I wish I had your motivation.”

 I had just finished sprinting a long hill so I wasn’t about to engage in a conversation.
 I smiled and waved in appreciation and began jogging back to the bottom of the hill.

 I had already run several sprints but my next one was the fastest of all.
 I sprinted to the top in hopes of seeing the man.
-Fortunately, he was already long gone.
+Fortunately, he was already gone.
 I probably would have sounded like a lunatic, but I wanted him to know that I wasn’t motivated at all.
 Motivation isn’t what puts one foot in front of the other.
 It’s discipline and work ethic that keeps me going.